 The filter must be plugged in using the supplied power supply.
 The etalon cavity is precision heated to regulate the wavelength of the filter output.
-The mounting foot has side holes that are a convenient place to strap a battery pack.

 Any other USB power source you wish to use must be rated for at least 2 amps at 5 volts.
 Computer USB ports and cell phone chargers do not normally support this much power.